 Wherever we go in our daily lives there are people who need a breakthrough miracle, and Jesus is inviting us to partner with Him in His Kingdom authority.
 With that in mind, following are 5 keys from the life of Elisha on how to grow in your prophetic authority.

 1. Know God Through Intimate Relationship and Know His Word

 Among the prophets, Elisha was known as ‘the man of God.’
-He was known for both his intimacy and authority.
+He was known for both his intimacy and his prophetic authority.

 ‘Those who know their God shall be strong and do exploits.’
 (Dan 11:32b)

 Develop your intimate relationship with God.
 This includes knowing Him through His Word, having a thorough knowledge of the Bible and standing by its authority without compromise.

 2. Increase Your Prophetic Authority by Finding Someone to Serve

 Elisha spent years serving as Elijah’s attendant.
 Some of the tasks he was required to do during this apprenticeship were menial.
 (2 King 3:11b) But all the while, he was observing, learning and being infused with the faith and spiritual authority that were on Elijah’s life.